Leslie Byrne: Political career after Congress

 In 1996, Byrne sought the Democratic nomination for the U.S. Senate to challenge incumbent Senator John Warner.
 Future Virginia Governor Mark Warner (no relation) won the nomination at the 1996 Virginia Democratic Convention, garnering 1,889 delegates to Byrne's 231.
 He lost to Senator Warner in the general election.

 In 1998, Byrne began work at the United States Information Agency, advising its director on the au pair program.

-Byrne returned to elected office in 1999 when she was elected to the Senate of Virginia, winning a very close election against two-term incumbent Republican Jane Woods (45.52% to Wood's 45.39%).
+Byrne returned to elected office in 1999 when she was elected to the Senate of Virginia, winning a very close election against two-term incumbent Republican Jane Woods (45.52% to Woods's 45.39%).
 She left the Senate after one term, choosing not to seek reelection after she was drawn into the same district as another Democratic incumbent during redistricting.
 In the Virginia Senate, she sponsored legislation to prohibit people from sleeping in rooms except bedrooms, a response to complaints of students and poor immigrants crowded into residential houses.

 Byrne was the 2005 Democratic Party candidate for Lieutenant Governor of Virginia.
 Republican Party candidate Bill Bolling defeated her in the November 8, 2005 general election by 1.2%.

 2008 congressional race

-In 2008, Byrne ran for the Democratic nomination for Virginia's 11th congressional district, the seat she held from 1992 to 1994.
+In 2008, Byrne ran for the Democratic nomination for Virginia's 11th congressional district, the seat she held from 1993 to 1995.
 The incumbent Republican, Thomas M. Davis, had announced he would not seek reelection.
-In the primary election on June 10, 2008, she faced Gerald Connolly, chairman of the Fairfax County Board of Supervisors, and others in a multi- candidate field.
+In the primary election on June 10, 2008, she faced Gerald Connolly, chairman of the Fairfax County Board of Supervisors, and others in a multicandidate field.
 Connolly defeated Byrne 58% to 33% and went on to defeat Republican Keith Fimian in the general election.